behnam-yousefi/MNDA/Supplementary_File.md

 Whereas in context *a.* only one vector of dissimilarities is created with a length corresponding to the number of nodes in the group-level biological networks, in context *b.* – the scenario of sample-specific or individual-specific networks - multiple such vectors are created, one for each sample.
 In both contexts, an empirical null distribution of the chosen dissimilarity statistic is computed by reshuffling edges in the available networks (2 in scenario *a.* and 2 times the number of matched sample pairs in scenario *b.*).
 The user can specify whether to keep the node degree distribution intact for each network.
 Raw *P-values* thus obtained for each node annotation (corresponding nodes in a node pair have the same annotation) can or cannot be adjusted for multiple testing.
 For scenario *a.* as many tests as the cardinality of $V_{C1}$  ( $V_{C2}$ ) are carried out.
 In context *b.* the number of tests corresponds to the total number of nodes across samples for a single state. *Bonferroni* correction is the default option and the user can opt for less conservative correction methods.

-An extra feature of the MNDA+ builds on scenario *b.* and allows testing differences between vectors of node dissimilarities (one vector for each sample) according to an extraneous factor (for instance, male/female).
-Although a multivariate  (non-parametric) ANOVA is theoretically possible, it is not to be recommended as the multiplicity in the multivariate response is driven by the number of nodes in a sample-level network.
-This number often runs in the tens of thousands.
-Therefore MNDA+ implements a two-group comparison test per node annotation.
-Hence, a multiple-testing correction involves adjusting raw *P-values* to as many tests as there are nodes in a sample-specific network.

 ## 2. Implementation in R
 ### 2.1.
 Installation
 Install from CRAN